Utilon/MutaPipe_Repo/README.md

 MutaPipe is a fast and efficient bioinformatics pipeline to screen the [Protein Data Bank (PDB)](https://www.rcsb.org/) for genes of interest and retrieve the highest quality protein structures (best resolution) for each unique sequence associated with a gene.
 Additionally, whenever corresponding data is available, variants will be annotated using information on variant pathogenicity from [ClinVar](https://www.ncbi.nlm.nih.gov/clinvar/intro/).

-This allows researchers to efficiently screen the PDB for the most suitable template structures for a specific WT or mutant gene/protein, which can then be used for further in silico analysis such as homology modeling, mutagenesis experiments or molecular dynamics simulations.
+This allows researchers to efficiently screen the PDB for the most suitable template structures for a specific WT or mutant protein, which can then be used for further in silico analysis such as homology modeling, mutagenesis experiments or molecular dynamics simulations.

+Additionally, MutaPipe will download the AlphaFold predicted WT protein structure for each of the input genes (to a separate directory).

 ![alt text](https://github.com/Utilon/Pipeline_Git/blob/main/files_for_README/Figure1_pipeline_simple_flowchart.jpeg)